robb-j/akita/README.md

 - Transpiles typescript assets into javascript & type definitions
 - Adds those changes to git

+### Future work

+Some ideas I've had for where I want this project to go.

+- Parameterised / templated predefined messages
+- Different / custom serialisation methods (other that `JSON.stringify`)
+- Add unit test coverage

 ---

 > This project was setup with [robb-j/ts-node-base](https://github.com/robb-j/ts-node-base/)